StateMachineJunkie/OpenSkyAPI/README.md

 # OpenSkyAPI
 Swift wrapper for the OpenSky Network API

-I'm working on an internal flight-tracking project and I needed access to a couple of existing public API to source the data for my app.
+I'm working on an internal flight-tracking project and I needed access to a couple of existing public network API sets in order to source the data for my app.
 This is the first of two.
 It provides the methods I need to access flight information for a given area and zero in on a given flight for detailed tracking.

 This project demonstrates a few of useful features or facilities that I've never used before.